Monolith 'Appears' Near Space Port In Colorado

 WATKINS, Colo.
 (CBS4) — Colorado now has its own monolith!
 This comes just days after a mysterious monolith was found in a remote section of the desert in Utah — and then disappeared.

-There’s no mystery behind the Colorado monolith though — Bill Zemple, the head mechanic at Mile High Aircraft Service, in Watkins says he built it.
+There’s no mystery behind the Colorado monolith though — Bill Zempel, the head mechanic at Mile High Aircraft Services, in Watkins says he built it.

 “Yes, I built it.
-As a joke and attention-getter while the topic is fresh in people’s minds,” Zemple wrote on Twitter.
+As a joke and attention-getter while the topic is fresh in people’s minds,” Zempel wrote on Twitter.
 “We’re at the Space Port after all.”

 The Colorado Space Port is one of 11 locations in the country with the license given by the Federal Aviation Administration.
 The eventual goal is to create a hub for commercial use of space travel as well as research and development in the field.
 The focus of the Space Port will be horizontal vehicles.
 Aircraft that takeoff and land like a traditional plane but can use rocket boosters to enter into suborbital flight.